ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 ```
 ###  Packet Traces

 Packet traces are the best way to diagnose your deployment, and the most helpful traces you can capture are shown in the following commands.
-You can run these on the Aether server, where we use our example ens18 interface for illustrative purposes:
+You can run these on the core server, where we use our example ens3 interface for illustrative purposes:
 ```
 sudo tcpdump -i any sctp -w sctp-test.pcap

-sudo tcpdump -i ens18 port 2152 -w gtp-outside.pcap
+sudo tcpdump -i ens3 port 2152 -w gtp-outside.pcap

 sudo tcpdump -i access port 2152 -w gtp-inside.pcap

 sudo tcpdump -i core net 172.250.0.0/16 -w n6-inside.pcap

-sudo tcpdump -i ens18 net 172.250.0.0/16 -w n6-outside.pcap
+sudo tcpdump -i ens3 net 172.250.0.0/16 -w n6-outside.pcap
 ```
-If the gtp-outside.pcap has packets and the gtp-inside.pcap is empty (no packets captured), you may run the following commands to make sure packets are forwarded from the ens18 interface to the access interface and vice versa:
+If the gtp-outside.pcap has packets and the gtp-inside.pcap is empty (no packets captured), you may run the following commands to make sure packets are forwarded from the ens3 interface to the access interface and vice versa:
 ```
-sudo iptables -A FORWARD -i ens18 -o access -j ACCEPT
+sudo iptables -A FORWARD -i ens3 -o access -j ACCEPT

-sudo iptables -A FORWARD -i access -o ens18 -j ACCEPT
+sudo iptables -A FORWARD -i access -o ens3 -j ACCEPT
 ```
 ##   Routing Configuration inside UPF pod